modelum/AgileSchemaEvolver/README.md

 Additionally, we have developed mechanisms for static code analysia, which are based on [CodeQL](https://codeql.github.com/) that detect application code fragments potentially affected by schema changes—such as JPQL queries or JPA annotations—and report issues using standard formats.
 These analyses are integrated in CI/CD pipelines through GitHub Actions, helping teams detect and address potential failures early in the development process [4][5].

 The approach has been validated through real-world datasets and case studies, resulting in international publications, open-source prototypes, and academic contributions.
 Overall, the project advances the capabilities available for database evolution in modern application development environments.

-     Recently, we have also started to explore the use of Large Language Models (LLMs) to assist in the generation of Athena schemas and Orion evolution scripts from natural language descriptions, opening new opportunities for future research and tooling.
+Recently, we have also started to explore the use of Large Language Models (LLMs) to automate the database migration [6][7], an also assist in the generation of Athena schemas and Orion evolution scripts from natural language descriptions, opening new opportunities for future research and tooling [8].

 ** References **

 [1] Carlos Javier Fernández Candel, Diego Sevilla Ruiz, Jesús Joaquín García Molina: A unified metamodel for NoSQL and relational databases.
 Inf.
 Syst.
 104: 101898 (2022) [(pdf)](https://www.sciencedirect.com/science/article/pii/S0306437921001149)

 [2] Alberto Hernández Chillón, Diego Sevilla Ruiz, Jesús García Molina: Athena: A Database-Independent Schema Definition Language.
 ER (Workshops) 2021: 33-42 [(pdf)](https://modelum.github.io/publications.html)